Table of Contents

 Customer behavior and actions impact companies and employees alike

 Consumers and investors are increasingly vocal and active in supporting or opposing institutional positions, policies, and activities.
 Forbes reports that customers and investors are increasingly loyal to brands that align with their values, and do not hesitate to act with their wallets and voices.
 The pressure this places on leadership is substantial, and the side effects on employee perceptions, opinions, and engagement levels can be equally harmful.
 Consider the challenges that consumer boycotts across the globe are creating alone or when they follow competing activist investor pressures (e.g., environmental, social, and governance (ESG), DE&I, geopolitical support).
-The issues these create for employees whose values fail to align with the corporate positions and reactions lead to weakened employee allegiance and lower work output.
+The issues these create for employees whose values fail to align with the corporate positions, and the reactions that follow, lead to weakened employee allegiance and lower work output.

-Polarization creates stress and talent impacts
+Polarization creates stress and negative talent impacts

 Widespread reports of workplace stress and toxicity increase employee stress levels, turnover, and lost productivity.
 For example, Monster.com reported that 63% of workers consider their workplaces “toxic”, while another study found that stress caused 42% of workers to quit due to the work environment.
 Workplace ostracism, incivility, harassment, and bullying, such as that previously attributed to political opinions, have been demonstrated to have statistically significant adverse effects on employee job productivity.

-A generational divide exists
+A generational divide exists that can create fragmentation

 Using the Bureau of Labor Statistics data on the current workforce age distribution, roughly 60% of the US workforce is democratic or Democratic-leaning, and 40% Republican-leaning.
 Another rough cut suggests that approximately 46% of Republican-leaning managers are most likely to be in more senior-level roles.
 That means workplace political polarization can be an issue between leaders and many in their workforces.

-Disallowing political discussion can be harmful
+Disallowing political discussion may be harmful

 Complete restrictions on employees voicing their opinions may also violate federal (e.g., NLRA) or state (e.g., California, Colorado, Connecticut) laws that protect political speech.
 Awareness of those can guide policy development and managerial actions.